What is prior-learning recognition?

 How many credits can be given?

 No more than 30 advanced-standing credits can be given.
+Exceptions may apply for international applicants only.

 Please note that a maximum of 15 advanced-standing credits can be retained if you have completed the General Certificate in Law from the University of Ottawa.
 For more information, please consult our Licence en droit (LL.L.) webpage.